 What does the treatment involve?

 Root canal therapy has a high rate of success and many teeth undergoing the procedure can be saved to last a lifetime.
-Additionally, your new crown or filling placed at end of procedure is highly unnoticeable.
+Additionally, your new crown or filling is unnoticeable.